Third Eye for Task Understanding

 Instead of relying solely on the fixed period teachings, system learnography encourages students to explore the mother book and grasp the full range of definitions associated with a concept, enabling a deeper and more personalized understanding.

 Teaching will not be necessary in the classroom if students develop the brainpage modules of knowledge spectrum from the object definitions of mother book.
-High performing students modulate very large size of the definition spectrum in the association areas of brain.
+High performing learners modulate very large size of the definition spectrum in the association areas of brain.
 Intelligence Quotient (IQ) also depends on the knowledge spectrum of chapter brain.

 Research Objectives: Third Eye of Knowledge Transfer

 The primary goal of this research is to explore and validate the concept of the third eye of knowledge transfer within the framework of learnography.
-This model emphasizs its role in enhancing learning, writing and understanding through brainpage development and object definition.
+This model emphasizes its role in enhancing learning, writing and understanding through brainpage development and object definition.

 The specific objectives are as follows: